 This ingredient is considered cooling and great to remove and eliminate excess heat and heat from the body

-It is particularly targeted to the liver (eyes) and lungs
+It targets the liver (eyes) and lungs

 It’s often used to help with fever, colds, and headaches